anedyaio/anedya-dev-sdk-esp-idf/examples/example-application/README.md

    - Provide the following credentials:
      - **Connection Key**
      - **Physical Device ID**
+     - **Binding Key** (In case you haven't pre-authorized the device and you need to bind the device)

+> **Note**: Ensure you have pre-authorized or bound the device with the node, otherwise Anedya will take the device as unauthorized.

 6. **Configure Wi-Fi Credentials**:
    - Provide your Wi-Fi details: